coblox/ark-rs/README.md

 just arkd-checkout <tag>
 ```

 Build and run arkd (note, you will need to have golang installed on your machine).
-Please refer to [ark's readme](https://github.com/ark-network/ark/) for system requirements.
+Please refer to [arkd's readme](https://github.com/arkade-os/arkd/) for system requirements.

 ```bash
 # Note: the default round interval of ark server might be a bit too fast, we provide a simple patch function to change the round interval to 30 seconds